Tfloow/Educative/Machine_learning/Chapter/Data_Modeling.md

 ### LASSO Regression

-Here, we use a L1 norm for the wieghts penalty.
+Here, we use a L1 norm for the weights penalty.

 $$\alpha ||w||_1 + \sum_{i=1}^n (x_i \cdot w - y_i)^2$$
 Lasso regularization works best with fewer parameter values.
 So it may zero-out some weights.
 It is dependant on less variable.
 To implement it in scikit we call the `Lasso` object.
 We can also set our alpha.